Hello and a warm welcome on Purple Avocado!

 For years I’ve been thinking about giving my passions for food and photography some more space in the form of a food blog.
-And what you can see right now I my new darling.
+And what you can see here is my new darling.
 What is it about?
 Awesome photos, fancy, unusual foods and easy to cook recipes.

 And I can’t imagine anything more suitable than SUSHI to start with.Sushi is great!
 Sushi is creativity, Sushi is anything that can be put between rice and a sheet of nori, Sushi is love!

-The good news first: You don’t have to be a skilled, japanes Sushi chef in order to try out the fine art of sushi-rolling (is that even a word?).
+The good news first: You don’t have to be a skilled, Japanese Sushi-Chef in order to try out the fine art of rolling things up.
 Anything is fine as long as it is fun and tasty.
-You won’t even need expensive equipment nor ingredients, most of what you will need can be purchased for little money at your local asian supermarket (don’t bother buyin a rice cooker, I’ve always cooked my lose rice in an ordinary cooking pot)
+You won’t even need expensive equipment nor ingredients, most of what you will need can be purchased for little money at your local Asian Supermarket.
+Also, if you don’t own a fancy rice cooker I’ve written down how to cook the perfect sushi rice in a pot.

-When I thought about this sushi combi, it was 90% about the aesthetics and 10% about the taste.
-So after 3 hours of endless shooting, when I finally could taste what I did there I was pretty impressed.
-The grainy, solid taste of the black rice works just fine with the creamy, spicy hokkaido and a hint of soy sauce.
+When I thought about this combination, it was 90% about the aesthetics and 10% about the taste.
+So after 3 hours of endless shooting, when I finally could taste what I did there I was vastly impressed.
+The grainy, solid taste of the black rice works just fine with the creamy, spicy hokkaido pumpkin and a hint of soy sauce.
 You really have to try this.
 I’m not kidding.
 This sushi will make you a very happy person.

 - ca. 200 gr black sticky rice